OutlawAndy/stripe_local/README.md

 Once one of your *customers* has a `Stripe::Customer` you may call methods on your object as if it were itself a `Stripe::Customer`

-Use the generated `signup` instance method to create a `Stripe::Customer` for the object
+Use the generated `signup` instance method to create a `Stripe::Customer` linked with your instance.

     my_client.signup({
       card: "card_token",